JenniferWjertzoch/css-grid-layout-course-2019/README.md

 If you change grid elements, gaps may occur in the grid, as you can see in the previous example.

 With the ```grid-auto-flow``` property you can control the auto-placement algorithm.
 Items that run outside the defined grid tracks, will show in generated rows.
-That is, unless we set ```grid-auto-flow```grid-auto-flow to column.
+That is, unless we set ```grid-auto-flow``` to column.

 ```
 grid-auto-flow: column;